reddoor/analytics-settings-database/README.md

 ## Google Analytics Settings Database

+This script was cloned from [ivan-toriya-precis](https://github.com/Precis-Digital/analytics-settings-database) which is a fork from the original script by [b-kuehn](https://github.com/google/analytics-settings-database).

+This version fixes issues we experienced and includes more details in the README.md

 This is not an officially supported Google product.

 This repository contains code for a Google Cloud Function that loads Universal Google Analytics and Google Analytics 4 settings into a set of BigQuery tables.
 By default, the function is scheduled to run daily.
 This creates a daily backup of Google Analytics settings that can be used for a variety of purposes, including restoring settings, auditing setups, and having an extensive change history across accounts.